-The Department of Education requires students who have taken out student loans to complete exit counseling when they leave ICC.
-Academic transcripts will be placed on hold until the Office of Student Financial Aid receives notification that exit counseling has been completed.
-Exit Counseling is completed online at www.studentaid.gov
+The Department of Education requires students who have taken out Federal Direct student loans to complete exit counseling when they leave ICC.
+Exit Counseling is completed Online at: www.studentaid.gov

 RETURN OF TITLE IV (FEDERAL FINANCIAL AID) FUNDS

 When students fail to attend classes or withdraw from classes, the student may no longer be eligible for the full amount of Title IV funds that the student is scheduled to receive or already disbursed.